jasminesis/unity/README.md

 ```
 OR

-Load the schema file (check if there is one first!!)
+Load the schema file (check if there is one first!)
 ```
 rails db:schema:load
 ```